AInitikesh/DRLND-DQN-Banana-Navigation/Report.md

 Along with this Agent was implemented in DQN mode and Double DQN mode setting `double_dqn` will activate the double dqn.

 ### Neural Network
-Two neural network Architectures were implemented for evaluation purpose.
+Two neural network architectures were implemented for evaluation purpose.
 1) [QNetwork model](https://github.com/AInitikesh/DRLND-DQN-Banana-Navigation/blob/50216e48211c18ea37ec732a0ff4e2265f713c06/model.py#L5) - which consist of an input layer of state size(37), two fully connected hidden layes of size 64 having relu activation and output fully connected layer size of action_size(4)

 2) [Dueling QNetwork model](https://github.com/AInitikesh/DRLND-DQN-Banana-Navigation/blob/50216e48211c18ea37ec732a0ff4e2265f713c06/model.py#L29) - which consist of an input layer of state size(37), one fully connected hidden layes of size 64 having relu activation.
 This layer splits then into two streams.
-First Stream with fully connected hidden layer of size 4 with relu activation and outputs state value V(s) of size 1.
-Second stream with fully connected hidden layer of size 32 with relu activation and outputs advantage values A(s, a) of size action_size(4).
+First stream with fully connected hidden layer of size 4 with relu activation and output fully connected layer state value V(s) of size 1.
+Second stream with fully connected hidden layer of size 32 with relu activation and output output fully connected layer advantage values A(s, a) of size action_size(4).
 Finally these layers merge into one as Q(s, a) = V(s) + Normalised A(s, a)

 We can choose between QNetwork or Dueling QNetwork by setting `duel_q` to true while intialising the agent.

 ## Plot of Rewards

+### Reward Plot QNetwork

 ![Reward Plot QNetwork](https://github.com/AInitikesh/DRLND-DQN-Banana-Navigation/blob/main/plots/vanila-dqn.png)